mm9942/crypt_guard/README.md

 ## Usage

-To add usage examples for the new `dilithium` feature in the CryptGuard Rust library, we can focus on demonstrating how to utilize the `SignDilithium` struct for signing and verifying messages and files.
-Below are updated sections for the README.md, illustrating how to use the `dilithium` feature.

 ### New Feature: Dilithium

 The `dilithium` feature in CryptGuard introduces the Dilithium algorithm, a post-quantum cryptographic signing method.
 This feature is optional and can be enabled in your `Cargo.toml`.